soft261/openmrs-android-client-user-guide/faqs.md

 ### What is the OpenMRS android app?

 ### How do I login to the test server?

-	You can find out how to login to the test server [here].
+You can find out how to login to the test server [here](https://github.com/openmrs/openmrs-android-client-user-guide/blob/master/getting-started.md#logging-in).

 ### I'm having trouble logging in.

 ### Which features are currently implemented?